COMP122/comp122-f24/administrative/notes_09_05.md

    1. Because of No class on Monday September 2, 2024 T/R has an extra day -- which is today.
    1. For Ubuntu User:
-      1. subl does not launch via the CL?
+      1. subl does not launch via the CLI?
          - https://kskroyal.com/run-ubuntu-24-04-on-windows-11-with-gui-using-wsl/
       1. A markdown view for Ubuntu
          - https://snapcraft.io/install/mdview/ubuntu